maros/Zway-MotionTrigger/README.md

 * Code: Executes a user-provided JavaScript code to calculate the dimmer level
 * Dynamic: Calculate dimmer based on luminosity

+## pollSensors

+Poll sensors intervall while triggered.
+Will not poll if empty or 0.

 # Virtual Devices

 This module creates a virtual binary switch device to turn on/off the trigger.